inclement/kivycrashcourse/README.rst

 Future topics:

+- Animations
-- Layouts (examples of different ones)
+- Layouts (examples of different ones) (maybe an interlude?)
 - Using android apis via p4a
 - Creating a kivy settings panel
 - Creating a standalone package via pyinstaller